-Yes - it's the Latin word for wolf.
-Lupus vulgaris, a severe facial rash rarely seen now, was once thought to resemble a wolf's bite.
+The word “lupus” is the Latin word for wolf.
+A severe facial rash, rarely seen now, called lupus vulgaris was once thought to resemble a wolf’s bite hence the name lupus.

 No, lupus is neither infectious nor contagious.

 This is still not fully understood, but there are some broad explanations:

 Many of the genes responsible for the functioning of the immune system are located on the X chromosome.
 As females have two X chromosomes, whilst men only have one, they are more likely to inherit gene mutations that cause immune dysfunction.

 It is also recognised that hormonal activity is an important trigger.
 Lupus can often develop around puberty, after childbirth, during menopause and usually occurs in females between the ages of 15 to 55.

 A number of illnesses arise from a faulty immune system - two we know well are arthritis and rheumatism.
 Often the lupus patient has family members with these autoimmune conditions or others such as MS, thyroid problems, diabetes, Raynauds, scleroderma, Sjogrens and others.

 Yes, and it's more common in black and Asian women than white women.